 Job descriptions for an educational role might seem cut and dry.
 You list the responsibilities of the job and the needed experience.
 But keeping things this simple will not help you find the best educator for the job.

 Excite talent about your school.
-Include information about the culture that you identified.
-Talk about what makes your institution a unique and great place to work.
-This will attract better suited talent who will love working for you.
+Include information about the culture.
+Talk about what makes your institution a unique and engaging place to work.
+But also focus on the community and families the teacher will connect with and have an impact on.
+This will attract better-suited talent who will love working to serve and educate in your district.

 Improve candidate experience

 Nobody enjoys the job search.
-It’s long, arduous, and full of disappointments.
-If you can make the process a little easier, it will really be appreciated by your candidates.
+It’s long, arduous, and often full of disappointments.
+Candidates will appreciate anything you do to make the process a little easier.
+Implementing video interviews for the initial screening round accomplishes just that.

 Teachers are very busy and have classes at different times.
-Plus they are often committed to after-school activities, acting coaches or event volunteers.
+Plus they are often committed to after-school activities, acting as coaches, or event volunteers.

 Video interviewing allows them to respond to your questions when it’s convenient for them.